encointer/substrate-fixed/README.md

 ### Version 0.5.3 news (unreleased)

+  * Bug fix: all remainder operations with a fixed-point LHS and an integer RHS were giving an incorrect answer ([issue 13]).
   * [`Rem`] and [`RemAssign`] were implemented for fixed-point numbers.
   * The following methods were added to all fixed-point types and to